Codesmith-Systems/design/README.md

 Project code and documentation can be released under the MIT License unless you choose a different license before publishing.

 Images remain subject to the Pexels License and are credited above.

+A little support goes a long way!
+If you’d like to help us keep creating, you can do so at https://ko-fi.com/codesmith